JasonN3/openvox_modules/domain_join/AD_Setup.md

       source /etc/os-release
       adcli join -U *join_user* --os-name="${NAME}" --os-version="${VERSION}" --os-service-pack="${VERSION_ID}"
       ```
       `*join_user*` is the AD account that will be used to join the machine to the domain.
-The password that adcli prompts for will not be stored anywhere
+The password that adcli prompts for will not be stored anywhere.
+[Delegated Permissions](https://www.mankier.com/8/adcli#Delegated_Permissions) describes the permissions required for joining
    - Join without OS information
       ```bash
       adcli join -U *join_user*
       ```
       `*join_user*` is the AD account that will be used to join the machine to the domain.
-The password that adcli prompts for will not be stored anywhere
+The password that adcli prompts for will not be stored anywhere.
+[Delegated Permissions](https://www.mankier.com/8/adcli#Delegated_Permissions) describes the permissions required for joining

 8) Enable and start SSSD and oddjobd
     ```bash